Rarotonga Adults-Only Itinerary: 3 Days© CookIslandsPocketGuide.com

 Alternative: Road Trip Around Rarotonga

-If the above recommendations don’t suit, take a roadie around the island instead!
-Explore the backroads where you’ll come across all sorts of historical marae (meeting grounds), interesting plantation and mountain landscapes, as well as trailheads for hiking trails.
-Stop by for coffee and/or lunch at the quaint cafes and hit the snorkelling spots of Black Rock, Aroa Beach or Tikioki Beach.
+If the above recommendations don’t suit, take a road trip around the island instead!
+Explore the backroads where you’ll come across all sorts of historical marae (meeting grounds), interesting plantations and mountain landscapes, as well as trailheads for hiking trails.

+Stop by for coffee and/or lunch at the quaint cafés and hit the snorkelling spots of Black Rock, Aroa Beach or Tikioki Beach.
 We have a full day-trip itinerary laid out in A Self-Guided Day Trip Around Rarotonga, so check it out!

 Bar and Dining Recommendations

 It’s time to explore some of Rarotonga’s delectable eateries.
-For South Pacific cuisine done superbly, head to The Anchorage Restaurant which mostly has an adult crowd.
+For South Pacific cuisine done superbly, head to The Anchorage Restaurant, which mostly has an adult crowd.
 Alternatively, try some fine dining at Antipodes or Tamarind House – bookings are essential!

 Finally, if you’re looking for a party, hop on one of the “party buses” taking you around the bars and clubs of the island, returning you to your accommodation at the end of the night.
 Find out more in The Ultimate Guide to Rarotonga Nightlife + Happy Hour List.